akki2825/akkikek.github.io/_posts/2020-07-29-left-wing-communism-notes-chapter-1.md

 "I am speaking of it in the narrowest sense of the word, taking international significance to mean the international validity or the historical inevitability of a repetition, on an international scale, of what has taken place in our country.
 It must be admitted that certain fundamental features of our revolution do possess that significance."
 </span>

-**International significance** means _that thing(s)_ which in the russian revolution (The October Revolution or The Bolshevik Revolution) is valid for all countries and is not a one time fluke in one place.
+**International significance** means _that thing(s)_ which in the Russian Revolution (The October Revolution or The Bolshevik Revolution) is valid for all countries and is not a one time fluke in one place.

 <span style="color:red">